chrischisala/chrischisala/README.md

 - 👋 Hi, I’m @chrischisala
 - 👀 I’m interested in ...hacking and creating websites
-- 🌱 I’m currently learning ...informationcommun ication technology
+- 🌱 I’m currently learning ...information communication technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...+260763166612
 chrischisala75@gmail.com